What am I investing in?

 What happens if something changes with interest rates or real estate markets?

 Our loans are typically only 12 months, which limits investor exposure to market changes while allowing borrowers to add value and quickly reposition an asset.

 How do you minimize risk?

 With healthy markets, disciplined underwriting, and a diversified portfolio of conservative loans on California real estate, the Fund is built for capital preservation.
 We only lend on deals we understand, in markets we know, with exit strategies we believe in.
 The Fund only makes 1st trust deed loans on tangible real estate collateral in which the borrower has meaningful equity.
 The Fund’s diversified portfolio may include loans on industrial, multifamily, infill for-sale residential developments, triple-net retail properties and entitled infill land.
 Investor returns come from borrower interest collected and distributed monthly and do not require borrower profit, price gains or economic growth.

 Why do borrowers come to you instead of a bank?

 The Nikols Company’s reputation for creative loan structures and quick, certain loan closings attracts numerous lending opportunities at rates that are frequently above less reliable and less nimble competitors.
 Because the Fund’s loans are short-term and allow its borrowers to unlock significant value, certainty of closing is often more important than getting the lowest interest rate.
-The Fund’s borrowers typically have opportunistic purchases, unique situations, and quick closings that are ill suited to institutional financing because these lenders are constrained by tight regulations, inflexible loan parameters, and burdensome processes.
+The Fund’s borrowers often have opportunistic purchases, unique situations, and quick closings that are ill-suited to institutional financing because these lenders are constrained by tight regulations, inflexible loan parameters and burdensome processes.